DrewTatum/DrewTatum.github.io/README.md

 <ul>
 <li>Returned the most similar courses offered at DePaul University to the user based on their query after weighting the terms and computing their similarity </li>
 <li>Created web crawler to index the courses from DePaul University’s course catalog </li>
-<li>Developed a recommender system to offer courses that are similar based on other courses the user has enjoyed</li>
+<li>Used a weighting similarity scheme based on the course title versus the course description/li>
 </ul>
 </li>
 <li><a href="https://drewtatum.github.io/NBA_Position/">NBA Player Position Clustering Analysis</a>